 Visual identification of wolves can be very difficult.
 Inexperienced observers can easily confuse a coyote for a wolf, especially during the winter, when coyotes have thicker winter coats and thus appear larger.
 In addition, wolf–dog hybrids and many dog breeds can look nearly identical to wolves.
 The graphic below highlights some of the key features used to distinguish coyotes from wolves.

-In Illinois, gray wolves are currently listed as a state endangered species and classified as federally endangered.
+In Illinois, gray wolves are currently listed as a state endangered species.
 On Oct.
-29, 2020, the U.S. Fish and Wildlife Service announced that they will be removing gray wolves from the federal endangered species list for the lower 48 states.
-The rule will be published in the Federal Register on Nov.
-3, 2020 and will take effect 60 days after on Jan.
+29, 2020, the U.S. Fish and Wildlife Service announced that they would be removing gray wolves from the federal endangered species list for the lower 48 states.
+The rule was published in the Federal Register on Nov.
+3, 2020 and took effect 60 days after that on Jan.
 4, 2021.
-Gray wolves will remain protected in Illinois as a state endangered species.
+Gray wolves remain protected in Illinois as a state endangered species.

 Gray wolves have been protected by the Illinois Wildlife Code since 2015.
 Gray wolves may not be hunted, killed, or harassed for any reason.
 If you feel that your person or property is being threatened by gray wolves, contact the Illinois Department of Natural Resources (IDNR).
 The IDNR will work with you to identify the threat and assist you with control measures.

 Wolf–dog hybrids have the same legal status as dogs and are not regulated by the IDNR.
 Wolf–dog hybrids do not make good pets.
 Although not expressly prohibited, wolf–dog hybrids may be confiscated by local animal control authorities as the rabies vaccines used for dogs are not certified for wolf–dog hybrids.
 Contact your local animal control agency with questions regarding wolf/dog hybrids.